Dimensionality increase for error correction in the interaction between information space and the physical world: Introduction

 \section{Introduction}

-There is a vast amount of literature on the computational and mathematical methods of learning (e.g. the monograph \cite{b11}), the interaction between a computer and a human, and theoretical aspects of information engineering related to signal processing or control theory.
-Geometric methods, especially those based on Riemannian geometry, have been extensively used in the study of networks, information transmission, and data analysis: see e.g. discussion and references in \cite{b2}, \cite{b3}.
+There is a vast amount of literature on the computational and mathematical methods of learning (e.g. the monograph \cite{b24}), the interaction between a computer and a human, and theoretical aspects of information engineering related to signal processing or control theory.
+Geometric methods, especially those based on Riemannian geometry, have been extensively used in the study of networks, information transmission, and data analysis.
+We note in particular the fundamental works of Amari, Belkin and Niyogi, and a recent series of papers by Fefferman and collaborators including \cite{feff}.
+More discussion and references can be found in \cite{b3}, \cite{b4}.

-In \cite{b15}, it is stated that the three stages of development of human intelligence are based on
+In \cite{b31}, it is stated that the three stages of development of human intelligence are based on

 Stage 1: interaction between a person and the physical environment, (e.g. concluding that the fire is hot);

 Stage 2: primitive interaction between a person and another human (e.g. repeating another person's actions such as drinking water);